GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 ### Adapt to [class@TabView] API Changes

-The `HdyTabVoew:shortcut-widget` property has been removed with no replacement;
+The `HdyTabView:shortcut-widget` property has been removed with no replacement;
 [class@TabView] automatically installs shortcuts with the `GTK_SHORTCUT_SCOPE_MANAGED` scope, so they are automatically available throughout the window without the need to set shortcut widget.